 A motor neuron is a nerve cell forming part of a pathway along which impulses pass from the brain or spinal cord to a muscle or gland.
 When these nerve cells are damaged, or stop working properly, Motor Neurone Disease occurs.
 This is also known as Amyotrophic Lateral Sclerosis.

 The motor neurons control important muscle activity such as: swallowing, speaking, walking, breathing and gripping.
-When the disease progresses, which is known as neurodegeneration, people with Motor Neurone Disease find some or all of these activities increasingly difficult.
+When the disease progresses, which is known as neurodegeneration, people with Motor Neuron Disease find some or all of these activities increasingly difficult.

 There’s no single test to diagnose Motor Neurone Disease and diagnosis is based mainly on the opinion of a neurologist.
 The early symptoms of the disease usually include: